Step 1 – Choose a Product Category

 Some types of products require more work to break into the market.

-- Laws and regulations – baby items are likely to have strict regulations to follow, labelling requirements, and perhaps even testing you must have done to prove your products are safe.
+- Laws and regulations – items made for babies and children often have strict regulations to follow, labelling requirements, and perhaps even testing you must have done to prove your products are safe.
 That may be a category of product you want to avoid if regulations sound overwhelming.

 5 – How do you prefer to sell your products?